adonisjs/fold/README.md

 The **runtime values** are also supported with the `container.call` method.

 ## Container bindings
 Alongside making class instances, you can also register bindings inside the container.
 Bindings are simple key-value pairs.

+- The key can either be a `string`, a `symbol` or a `class constructor`.
-The value is a factory function invoked when someone resolves the binding from the container.
+- The value is a factory function invoked when someone resolves the binding from the container.

 ```ts
 const container = new Container()